BYD M6 Superior vs BYD Seal: charging cost, time & specs in Singapore

 What the numbers say

-- Goes further on a charge: BYD Seal (about 86 km more, realistic).
+- Goes further on a charge: BYD Seal (about 102 km more than BYD M6 Superior, realistic).

 Frequently asked questions